cloudify-cosmo/getcloudify.org/source/guide/3.2/installation-bootstrapping.md

 Additionally, using volumes will increase performance as all data is written directly to the disk instead of using Copy-On-Write.

 {%note title=Note%}
-Stating agent packages under 'cloudify_packages' will ***override the existing agent packages*** packed inside the docker image.
+Agent packages should be stated under 'cloudify_packages' and will be installed upon bootstrap, inside the Docker container.
-By default, the docker image contains Ubuntu 14.04 (Trusty), Ubuntu 12.04 (Precise), Centos and Windows agent packages.
 {%endnote%}

 {%note title=Note%}